Pay just $7.50 for postage

 You’ll see in the directions that I focus on the process: it is essential not to overwork the dough so that the butter doesn’t melt in the dough as you work with it.
 The dough is folded over itself again and again, forming layers, but the balls of cut up butter also help to form flaky layers by releasing steam, pushing the dough apart while baking.

 Bakeries making traditional puff pastry often work the dough over the period of a few days.
 For our purposes though, this “rough” puff pastry method will do just fine.
-This method creates a lovely pastry dough with stretch and resilience, strong enough to wrap around anything savory or sweet, yet not tough in any way.
+This method creates a lovely pastry dough, and when made with my gfJules Flour, it has stretch and resilience, and is strong enough to wrap around anything savory or sweet, yet not tough in any way.

 The delicate texture so indicative of this dough is preserved using this method, and the whole process only takes about 1 ¼ hours!
 If you have a silpat or pastry mat, that is the most ideal work space for this pastry-making endeavor.
 It is also really helpful to have a pastry cutter or bench scraper, but two butter knives will certainly do.